Tag: Paul Blomfield

 The below Parliamentary question was asked by Paul Blomfield on 2016-02-11.

-To ask the Secretary of State for Business, Innovation and Skills, when he expects all final decisions on his Department’s estate relating to the implementation of the BIS 2020 strategy to be concluded.
+To ask the Secretary of State for Business, Innovation and Skills, which offices outside London he does not plan to close under the BIS 2020 strategy.

 Joseph Johnson